awslabs/idf-modules/modules/integration/fsx-lustre-on-eks/README.md

 #### Required

-- `eks-cluster-admin-role-arn` - the role that has kubectl access / admin access to the EKS clsuter
+- `eks-cluster-admin-role-arn` - the role that has kubectl access / admin access to the EKS cluster
 - `eks-cluster-name` - the name of the EKS cluster
 - `eks-oidc-arn` - the OpenID provider ARN of the cluster
 - `eks-cluster-security-group-id` - the EKS cluster security group to allow ingress to FSX